TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 | Lever Wire Connectors          | XHF | B07SFCCPZ6        | Amazon     | B07SFCCPZ6          | 1        | $19.99      | [Link](https://www.amazon.com/Connectors-Conductor-Combination-Assortment-Connection/dp/B07SFCCPZ6/ref=asc_df_B07SFCCPZ6?mcid=fcc576a533863610b698aeb16f01c635&hvocijid=7958341847467851628-B07SFCCPZ6-&hvexpln=73&tag=hyprod-20&linkCode=df0&hvadid=738055595456&hvpos=&hvnetw=g&hvrand=7958341847467851628&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1025954&hvtargid=pla-2426394699034&hvsb=hilltop&th=1) |
 | TinyBMSv2.1-150A 4s-16s 12V-60V          | ENEPAQ | TinyBMSv2.1-150A 4s-16s 12V-60V        | DigiKey     | 5124-TinyBMSv2.1-150A4s-16s12V-60V-ND          | 1        | $389.00      | [Link](https://www.digikey.com/en/products/detail/enepaq/TinyBMSv2-1-150A-4s-16s-12V-60V/21283300) |

+- The buck converters are highly adjustable and allow us to set the voltage values while ensuring up to 3A can be supplied.
+- The wire connectors are simple, but will be needed at each of the drivers to connect Vin's and Vout's.
+- The TinyBMS is included solely as a contingency plan.
+As long as the robot chassis remains unchanged and continues to utilize the existing integrated battery management system, this component will not be purchased.
+However, due to its higher cost, it has been accounted for in the budget to ensure that any potential changes to the chassis or battery system do not create unforeseen expenses later in the project.
 ---

 ## Design Analysis

-The proposed power system design effectively meets the needs of the robot by leveraging a centralized 29.6V LiPo battery (8S, 98Wh) to power all subsystems through tailored voltage regulation and power distribution.
-This single-battery configuration simplifies the architecture, reduces weight, and minimizes system complexity while still providing sufficient energy and current capacity for high-demand components such as motors, controllers, and computing devices.
-The power from the battery will be run through a battery management system that is included in the robot chassis;however, a preassembled option will be on stand by which will tie into the communication system via UART.
-This will feed the data back to the user interface to deliver the necessary information.
-This will also protect the battery from over dissipating and over current as well.
-The BMS selected will only be ordered if the final product robot chassis does not have one preinstalled.
+At the core of the power subsystem is the Battery Management System (BMS), which ensures both safe operation and effective monitoring of the 8S, 29.6V LiPo battery.
+The BMS manages essential protection features, including over-discharge prevention, overcurrent protection, and thermal monitoring, safeguarding the battery and maintaining system reliability.
+The robot chassis provided includes an integrated BMS; however, if the final chassis design lacks this feature, a preassembled backup BMS is available and ready for integration.

+The BMS does more than just protect the battery.
+It also provides real-time feedback on key battery parameters, including state of charge, voltage levels, and temperature readings.
+This data is communicated through a USB interface to the Raspberry Pi, which then relays it to the user interface via Ethernet.
+This ensures operators have continuous visibility into the health and performance of the power subsystem during operation.

+Combined with the voltage regulation provided by high-efficiency buck converters and the direct battery supply to the motor drivers, the BMS completes a power architecture designed for robust, stable, and reliable performance.
+Together, these elements ensure that all subsystems—from sensitive electronics to high-current motors—receive the correct power levels with appropriate protection against faults, electrical noise, and operational stresses.

 To deliver safe and stable voltage levels to sensitive electronics, high-efficiency buck converters are employed to step down the 29.6V to specific voltage levels.
-A dedicated 5.1V, buck converter powers the Raspberry Pi 4, ensuring sufficient headroom above its 3A peak current draw and eliminating undervoltage issues that could lead to brownouts or system crashes.
+A dedicated 5.1V, buck converter powers the Raspberry Pi 4, ensuring sufficient headroom above its 3A peak current draw and eliminating undervoltage issues that could lead to unexpected system failures and shutdowns.
 Similarly, a 5V, 1A supply is allocated for the Arduino Mega 2560, which has a typical operating current of under 250mA even when driving peripheral sensors.
 Each converter includes filtering capacitors and protection features such as polyfuses and reverse polarity diodes to prevent damage from surges or miswiring.
+The converters also handle noise filtering via capcitor and inductor circuits included in the preassembled converters.

 The motor drivers are powered directly from the 29.6V battery, as they are designed to handle the full battery voltage and deliver high current to the motors.
 Control signals (PWM, DIR) are safely sent from the Arduino to the motor drivers at logic levels, ensuring clear separation between high-voltage power and low-voltage control.
 Current capacity is managed through proper gauge wiring and protection fuses to avoid damage under high load or stall conditions.